annalisa144/reverdecer/_posts/2019-03-16-getting-our-money-back.md

 layout: post
 ---

 Guess it's an urban legend that the British invented [red tape](https://en.wikipedia.org/wiki/Red_tape) in India.
-Lately it feels like Mexico wants to win the beauracracy competition.
+Seems like Mexico wants to win the beauracracy competition - but I bet that's what we think about whichever country we're living in.

 Travel advice for US citizens in Mexico: skip the temporary resident permit and leave the country every six months on the free, simple tourist visa.
 You don't need to apply in advance - just show up by land, sea or air with a valid passport.

 We decided to apply for temporary resident visas and we regret it.
-[Consulates in the US were so confusing](http://www.annalisagross.com/home/temporary-resident-visas) I think it must be intentional - to cut down on their workload?
+[Consulates in the US are confusing and hard to contact](http://www.annalisagross.com/home/temporary-resident-visas) I think it must be intentional - to cut down on their workload?

 We had the (seriously mistaken) understanding that the worst was over once our visas were approved in Atlanta.
 "Just go to the office in Morelia within 30 days, pay for 1, 2, 3 or 4 years and get your cards" was the consular's advice - and why wouldn't we trust the friendly, helpful, posh consular?